-Map of Magnetic Susceptibility survey (red = relatively high levels of magnetic enhancement)
+Plot of magnetic susceptibility data (red = relatively high levels of magnetic enhancement)

-Targeted detailed magnetic survey over area of relatively high enhancement.
+Targeted detailed magnetometry over an area of relatively high enhancement.
 The linear magnetic anomalies are responses to the magnetically enhanced fill of archaeological cut features.
-The strongest magnetic linear anomalies (1-9nT) directly correspond to the highest zones of magnetic enhancement seen in the magnetic susceptibility survey.
+The strongest magnetic linear anomalies (1-9nT) directly correspond to the highest zones of magnetic enhancement seen in the magnetic susceptibility survey plot.

 Magnetic susceptibility reconnaissance surveys are generally carried out at 10 or 20m intervals.
 This is a cost effective and efficient methodology that allows a rapid assessment of large areas whilst maintaining meaningful data collection.
 It can also be carried out across small areas at a closer spacing (e.g. 1 - 5m) in order to pinpoint areas of archaeological activity in greater resolution.